Rustatano/Rustatano/README.md

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=Rustatano&theme=radical&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)

 ### Fun fact 🤔
-> You can't prove anything real, everything happens in your head.
+> You can't prove anything real, everything happens inside your head.
 Nothing is real, you can't prove it, deal with it. </br>
 > Have a nice day :)
 <!--
 **Rustatano/Rustatano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.